-- 1. City Council is responsible for shall: - a.
+- 1. City Council is responsible for: - a.
 Using the Social Master Plan values and expected outcomes to guide its decisionmaking with respect to the funding of current and future operations, initiatives and projects within its purview.

-- a.
-Advocating to the Government of Canada, the Government of Alberta and the St. Albert community in order to further the outcome of increased social sustainability in St. Albert.
-Advocate to other levels of Government and the community of St. Albert to address Community Social Needs. - b.
-Measuring the impact of work undertaken to further the values identified in the Social Master Plan "Cultivating a Community for All".
-Approve the FCSS Program budget, ensuring the required minimum 20% municipal contribution (Government of Alberta contribution is 80%). - c.
-Ensuring that Family and Community Support Service funding allocations are aligned with the values of the Social Master Plan and in consideration of the Community Services Advisory Committee recommendations.
-Appoint residents to the Community Services Advisory Committee (CSAC). - d.
-Approve FCSS Funding Program applications in accordance with this policy, the Funding Guide and Community Social Needs. - 2.
-Chief Administrative Officer or designate(s) shall: is responsible for ensuring that: - e.
-Comprehensive Corporate priorities and business plans are in place within the resources allocated to support implementation of the Social Master Plan.
-Ensure appropriate resource allocation to support Community Social Needs assessment. - a.
-The development and on-going review of policies and procedures that are required to guide and support the Social Master Plan's values and initiatives. - b.
-An annual engagement symposium or consultation is undertaken with residents, partners, service providers, community groups, local businesses and residents to realize the goals of the Social Master Plan. - c.
-An Approve annual FCSS provincial reporting. is provided to Council with respect to outcome achievements, the implementation of actions identified within the Social Master Plan and recommendations for updates to the Plan. - d.
-Oversee agreements with: - The Government of Alberta. - Eligible Organizations operating FCSS funded programs. - e.
-Manage the FCSS Program.
+- b.
+Advocating to the Government of Canada, the Government of Alberta and the St. Albert community in order to further the outcome of increased social sustainability in St. Albert. - c.
+Measuring the impact of work undertaken to further the values identified in the Social Master Plan "Cultivating a Community for All". - d.
+Ensuring that Family and Community Support Service funding allocations are aligned with the values of the Social Master Plan and in consideration of the Community Services Advisory Committee recommendations. - 2.
+Chief Administrative Officer or designate(s) is responsible for ensuring that: - a.
+Comprehensive Corporate priorities and business plans are in place within the resources allocated to support implementation of the Social Master Plan. - b.
+The development and on-going review of policies and procedures that are required to guide and support the Social Master Plan's values and initiatives. - c.
+An annual engagement symposium or consultation is undertaken with residents, partners, service providers, community groups, local businesses and residents to realize the goals of the Social Master Plan. - d.
+An annual report is provided to Council with respect to outcome achievements, the implementation of actions identified within the Social Master Plan and recommendations for updates to the Plan.